 “We have intentionally brought together an exceptional cohort of established and emerging business and community leaders who bring diverse perspectives and connections to the Detroit Region for Leadership Detroit Class 47,” said Dorian Grey, the Chamber’s Senior Director of Leadership, Entrepreneurship and Innovation.
 “We will explore the Region, exposing participants to people, places, and projects they may not otherwise encounter, to deepen their understanding of the forces shaping and moving it.
 I look forward to seeing this class learn from and challenge one another, and form relationships and experiences to make an even greater impact across the Region and beyond.”

-As it has since 1979, Leadership Detroit will continue its role in creating an environment of more informed leadership for the Detroit Region.
+As it has since 1979, Leadership Detroit will continue its role in creating an environment of more informed leadership across the Detroit Region.
 The complete Leadership Detroit 47 roster is available at detroitchamber.com/ld.

 About Leadership Detroit Detroit has been connecting leaders and inspiring change in Southeast Michigan since 1979 and has more than 2,500 alumni.
 Led by the Detroit Regional Chamber, the program aims to create awareness of key issues that affect the Detroit Region.
-Through a nine-month program, it challenges emerging and existing leaders to bring about positive change in the community through informed leadership.
+Through a nine-month program, it challenges emerging and existing leaders to bring about positive change in the community through informed and engaged leadership.
 To learn more, visit detroitchamber.com/ld.

 About the Detroit Regional Chamber